Table of Contents

 - Talking with other HIV+ people who are working – about their jobs, their routines, their challenges and successes

 - Some people may feel better but not well enough to return to their usual line of work.
 In this case, it may be helpful to think about returning to school or being retrained.
-Each state has a vocational rehabilitation program that helps people with disabilities be retrained or find appropriate work.
+In the US, each state has a vocational rehabilitation program that helps people with disabilities be retrained or find appropriate work.

 While it is illegal for interviewers to ask questions about your medical conditions, some interviews still do.
 In this case, reply simply that there is no barrier to your doing the whole job (e.g., "I can assure you that I can perform all the duties of this job.").

 - The pre-employment health survey that asks you to list all medications.
 Take the form to your health care provider and ask him or her to complete it.
-Encourage your provider to write something like, “(Your name) is under my care and takes no prescription medications that would interfere with her fulfilling the essential functions of this job.”
-Do not list all your medications.
-They are none of the employer’s business.
+You can encourage your provider to write something like, "(Your name) is under my care and takes no prescription medications that would interfere with her fulfilling the essential functions of this job."
+It is not necessary or recommended that you list all your medications.
+They are none of the employer's business.

 - The pre-employment physical.
 If your new job requires a pre-employment physical or lab test, it is probably because the employer is trying to find out if you use street drugs.
 An HIV test would require your written consent and be a pointless expense.
-Talk with your pharmacist before you have the drug test.
-Ask whether any of your HIV drugs can lead to a false positive drug test.
+You can talk with your pharmacist before you have the drug test and ask whether any of your HIV drugs can lead to a false positive drug test.
 If so, ask for the name of an alternate drug test.
 Tell the tester that you need the alternate test for a valid result.
-Do not disclose the medication or your diagnosis.
+It is not necessary to disclose the medication or your diagnosis.

 - Signing up for employee benefits.
-If you find a job with benefits, do not lie on application forms for health, life, or disability insurance.
+If you find a job with benefits, it is important that you not lie on application forms for health, life, or disability insurance.
 That is called insurance fraud.
-If you find a direct question about HIV or other diagnosis questions, ask how your privacy is protected.
-Turn in the form when you get a satisfactory answer.
+If you find a direct question about HIV or other diagnosis questions, ask how your privacy or confidentiality is protected.
+It is important that you only turn in the form when you get a satisfactory answer.

 Once you find a job, it is important to remember that you were hired for your skills.
 Whatever you believe about disclosing your HIV status at work, keep the focus on your performance.
 If you want to disclose at work, you may consider waiting for a few months so that you have a chance to get to know your co-workers and get a sense of how they might respond to the news that you are living with HIV.